any-docs/css/content/reference/at-rules/@container/index.md

 ```

 > [!NOTE]
-> If a custom property has a value of `blue`, the equivalent hexadecimal code `#0000ff` will not match unless the property has been defined as a color with {{cssxref("@property")}} so the browser can properly compare computed values.
+> If a custom property has a value of `blue`, the equivalent hexadecimal code `#0000ff` will not match unless the property has been defined as a color with `@property` so the browser can properly compare computed values.

 Style features that query a shorthand property are true if the computed values match for each of its longhand properties, and false otherwise.
 For example, `@container style(border: 2px solid red)` will resolve to true if all 12 longhand properties (`border-bottom-style`, etc.) that make up that shorthand are true.